 In March 2020, Waka Kotahi approved the Single Stage Business Case (SSBC) for the Safe Speeds Programme, securing approximately \$33m (exact figure: \$32,921,688) of funding for programme delivery by 30 June 2021.
-The completion date is currently in the process of being extended to accommodate tranche two timings.
+An adjustment to the scope, cost and duration of the SSBC was approved by Waka Kotahi in September 2021 to incorporate tranches one and two in their entirety, at an approved value of \$49,297,544.

-In September 2020, the Government Policy Statement on Land Transport (GPS) 2021/22 - 2030/31 was released, which incorporates the strategic priority of "Developing a transport system where no-one is killed or seriously injured" and brings all of the "...safety related activity classes together to invest for a 40% reduction in deaths and serious injuries", in line with Road to Zero.
+In September 2020, the Government Policy Statement on Land Transport (GPS) 2021/22 - 2030/31 was released, which incorporates the strategic priority of "Developing a transport system where no-one is killed or seriously injured" and brings all of the "...safety related activity classes together to invest for a 40% reduction in deaths and serious injuries". in line with Road to Zero.